kmarkus/microblx/docs/user/tutorial.rst

 Step 2: Initialization and Start functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the function called when the block is initilized; it allocates
+This is the function called when the block is initialized; it allocates
 memory for the info structure, caches the ports, and initializes the
 state given the configuration values (these values are given in the
 “.usc” or main application file).